KevilTtc/CoronaTracker/README.md

 For Country Wise : https://corona.lmao.ninja/v2/countries
 For World Data : https://corona.lmao.ninja/v2/all
 __Helplines:__
-The Call and Whatsapp helpline numbers are only for use in Bangalore, Karnataka, India.
+The Call and App SMS helpline numbers are only for use in VietNam.

 Main Screen             |  Symptoms Screen :-------------------------:|:-------------------------: